borisbu/OctoRelay/README.md

   -H 'X-Api-Key: YOUR_API_KEY' \
   -H 'Content-Type: application/json' \
   -X POST \
-  -d '{ "command": "update", "pin": "r1", "target": false }'
+  -d '{ "v": 2, "command": "update", "subject": "r1", "target": false }'

 # Sample response:
 # {
-#   "result": false,
-#   "status": "ok"
+#   "status": false
 # }
 ```

 The `target` entry in request payload is an optional boolean parameter.
 When it's `null` or omitted the relay will toggle.
-The `result` entry in the response payload reflects the relay state as the outcome of the request.
+The `status` entry in the response payload reflects the relay state as the outcome of the request.

 ### Request the relay state